 Students will need to be current members of the British Wheel of Yoga to start the course – if you are not a member already, joining is easy.
 The BWY membership fee is currently £37

-Venue: My small home yoga studio in Sidcup, so space is limited.
-This course will be small and friendly, with a maximum of 9 participants.
+Venue: The Howard Venue, 39 Egerton Avenue, Hextable, Kent, BR8 7LG – we will be in the conference room so space is limited.
+This course will be small and friendly, with a maximum of 14 participants.